varroz56/2048Clone/README.md

 #### Menu Area

 Every button images can be found in the [sprites](assets/sprites) folder in png format, and where the button has more than one state e.g current and not current, and all the game mode images are stored in the same file and the used frame is called when wanted to being showed.
 The images loaded to the memory in [Game.js](src/Game.js) preload section and added to the canvas in the create section.

-All button click events handled in the "Handle button click to store session data and to recall them with new config sttings" section.
+All button click events handled in the "Handle button click to store session data and to recall them with new config settings" section.
 When a button clicked (except "?" and Music) the current score going to be checked against the best score to set it again if needed, the current score going to be 0, the won global variable going to be false regardless its previous state.

  Any additional will be stated below in each case.

 - Reset Button: Allows users to restart the current game mode by clicking on it.
 The game will restart, not triggering page reload.
 File location: [sprites](assets/sprites/resetBtn.png).
 - "?" button: Allows users to see the game information by clicking on it. when the user clicked on it, the game information modal will be showed in front of the game canvas.
 The html code of the modal can be found in the [index](index.html) file modal section.
 File location: [sprites](assets/sprites/infoBtn.png).